1IN1B/1IN1B/README.md

 ## Installation

-To install `etch`, download the repository into the `themes` folder in the root of your site.
+To install `twenty-twenty`, download the repository into the `themes` folder in the root of your site.

 ```
 $ git submodule add https://github.com/gethugothemes/twenty-twenty-hugo/tree/4f4b43fe480f3736e5396cb53e71732f7b4efc99 themes/twenty-twenty